r-r-dandekar/geant4-exploration/installation.md

 Compile the code using
 `make -jn`
 where _n_ is the number of threads you want to make.
-On my system (which has 16 cores), I've run:\n `make -j16`
+On my system (which has 16 cores), I've run:
+`make -j16`
 This takes a while and might need to be run multiple times if it times out.

-After it finishes successfully, run:\n
+After it finishes successfully, run:
 `make install`

-Now there should be a directory: `/base/dir/geant4-v11.4.0-install` Go to this directory:\n
+Now there should be a directory: `/base/dir/geant4-v11.4.0-install` Go to this directory:
 `cd /base/dir/geant4-v11.4.0-install`

 This will have 4 subdirectories: bin, include, lib, and share.
 Navigate into: `.../share/Geant4/geant4make`